Bridgewater State Bears: Women's lacrosse

 The Lady Bears' Lacrosse team has statistically been the most successful athletic team in Bridgewater State's history.
-They have been a dominant woman's lacrosse team in the Northeast Region and have won dozens of championships and qualified for numerous NCAA Tournaments.
+They have been a dominant women's lacrosse team in the Northeast Region and have won dozens of championships and qualified for numerous NCAA Tournaments.
 The Lady Bears won the NEWLA regular season and tournament titles for the 7th straight season and advanced to the NCAA Division III Tournament in 2013.
+The team is led by their head coach Erica Adams.